qouteall/imm_ptl_wiki_copy/Portals.md

 This type of end portal is laggier.

+### Mode : `vanilla`
+Does not change vanilla end portal functionality.

 ## Mirrors
 Use flint and steel to right-click on a glass wall creates a mirror.
 Currently, mirrors can only be in a rectangular shape.
 Mirrors can be horizontal.
 Mirrors can be created on a stained glass wall or glass pane wall.
 Mirror breaks when the glass wall is broken.

 ![](https://i.ibb.co/Jr0fdfv/2020-05-26-21-58-45.png)

 ## Global Portals
-Global portals cannot be created in normal survival.
-They can only be created or removed by commands.
+Global portals can be very big.

 ### World Wrapping Portal